Lotta Hintsa: Early life

+Hintsa was born in Nurmo.
+As a child, she lived in Ethiopia during two separate periods in 1992–1993 in the village of Shebe, 500 km from the capital Addis Ababa.
+The villagers brought the family a leopard cub, which the children were allowed to pet, until the animal scratched one of the children quite badly.
+From Ethiopia the family moved to Seinäjoki, Finland, until in 1997 they returned to Ethiopia for another two years, living this time in Addis Ababa.

+Hintsa has studied business administration at Jyväskylä University, and has worked as a volunteer in Uganda.

-Hintsa studied at University of Jyväskylä.
-She worked at Bianco Footwear (Store Manager) in Finland.
+Hintsa worked at Bianco Footwear (Store Manager) in Finland.
 Her father, Aki Hintsa, was a doctor in McLaren F1 team.
-In April 2013 she revealed that she had been in good relations with Formula One driver Lewis Hamilton around six years ago, but denied that the two had ever dated.
+In April 2013, she revealed that she had been on good relations with Formula One driver Lewis Hamilton around six years ago, but denied that the two had ever dated.